Lenders hold all the cards.

 Some lenders will be more receptive to this approach than others, but the key is to have that final contract, often called a rate disclosure.
 That document will prove that the “other” offer is real.

 This approach will also work when shopping refinance rates.
 Because each lender has a different formula for evaluating applications, the company advertising the lowest rates may not be the company offering the lowest rates.
-However, these lenders will compete to win customers so one refinance lender may adjust their rate offer in order to match or beat another lender.
+However, these lenders will compete to win customers, so one refinance lender may adjust their rate offer to match or beat another lender.
 The key to this process is to shop around and then use the offers to get lenders bidding against each other.

 Negotiating Interest Rates on Federal Loans